grafana/grafana/docs/sources/dashboards/assess-dashboard-usage/index.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) version 7.0 and later, and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).

-In the search view, you can use insights data to help you find most-used, broken, and unused dashbaords.
+In the search view, you can use insights data to help you find most-used, broken, and unused dashboards.

 You can sort the dashboards by: